 Consumer Reports rated both mattresses with favorable scores.
 While Tuft and Needle receive a CR rating of 74, Casper received an impressive 80 overall score.
 Detailed ratings included:

 What Do Customers Have to Say?

 Along with industry reviews, feedback for both mattresses show high customer satisfaction ratings.

-Known for their straightforward, even blunt reviews, Amazon customers rated Tuft and Needle 4.2 out of 5 stars, with a total of over 6,500 reviews.
-Some customers appreciated the customer service, while several others rated the mattress highly only after adding the company’s 2-inch tall foam mattress topper.
-Overall, T&N received 85 percent positive reviews expression customer satisfaction.
+Known for their straightforward, even blunt reviews, some customers appreciated the customer service, while several others rated the mattress highly only after adding the company’s 2-inch tall foam mattress topper.

 Tuft and Needle vs Casper: How we reviewed

 To create our side-by-side comparison of the Tuft and Needle and Casper Sleep foam mattress, we collated date from consumer advocate sites, customer reviews, and industry experts.
 From this data, we developed a systemic analysis to provide the most significant differences between the two products.
 We discounted customer reviews on the manufacturers’ websites because they’re so often gained with incentives such as free products or discounts.